 A man is found murdered, with witnesses convinced about the woman they saw leaving his apartment.
 However, it becomes apparent that the woman has a twin, and finding out which one is the killer seems impossible.

-In WW I dancer Jerry Jones stages an all-soldier show on Broadway, called Yip Yip Yaphank.
-Wounded in the War, he becomes a producer.
-In WW II his son Johnny Jones, who was before his fathers assistant, gets the order to stage a knew all-soldier show, called THIS IS THE ARMY.
-But in his pesonal life he has problems, because he refuses to marry his fiancée until the war is over.
+In WWI dancer Jerry Jones stages an all-soldier show on Broadway, called Yip Yip Yaphank.
+Wounded in the war, he becomes a producer.
+In WWII his son Johnny Jones, who was before his father's assistant, gets the order to stage a new all-soldier show, called This is the Army.
+But in his personal life he has problems, because he refuses to marry his fiancée until the war is over.
 Written by

 Stephan Eichenberg <email@example.com>